|

 SWCPC 420

-Bulks with images of activities, buildings, people, animals,
+Bulks with images of activities, buildings, people, animals, agriculture, and

-agriculture, and businesses in Abernathy, Texas and Commerce, Texas.
+businesses in Abernathy, Texas and Commerce, Texas.

 Abernathy, Texas is located eighteen miles north of Lubbock, Texas.
 The town was

-northeastern Hunt County, Texas.
+is located in northeastern Hunt County, Texas.
 It was incorporated in 1885.
-Barbara McDougal is a

-long-time resident of Abernathy, Texas.
+Barbara McDougal is a long-time resident of Abernathy, Texas.

 McDougal, Barbara